apache/jackrabbit-oak/oak-doc/src/site/markdown/mongomk.md

 commit root of a branch commit is always the root node.
 This is because a branch will likely have multiple commits and a commit root must already be known when the first commit happens on a branch.
-To make sure the following branch commits can use the same commit root, MongoMK simply picks the root node, which always works in this case.
+To make sure the following branch commits can use the same commit root, DocumentMK simply picks the root node, which always works in this case.

 A root node may look like this: